Montgomery County, Maryland: Geography

 According to the U.S. Census Bureau, the county has a total area of 507 mi2, of which 491 mi2 is land and 16 mi2 (3.1%) is water.
 Montgomery County lies entirely inside the Piedmont plateau.
 The topography is generally rolling.
 Elevations range from a low of near sea level along the Potomac River to about 875 feet in the northernmost portion of the county north of Damascus.
 Relief between valley bottoms and hilltops is several hundred feet.
+Earthquakes are rare; the most recent one, on June 24, 2024, had a 1.8 magnitude and was centered near Spencerville, Maryland.

-When Montgomery County was created in 1776, its boundaries were defined as "beginning at the east side of the mouth of Rock Creek on Potowmac river [sic], and running with the said river to the mouth of Monocacy, then with a straight line to Par's spring, from thence with the lines of the county to the beginning".
+When Montgomery County was created in 1776, its boundaries were defined as "beginning at the east side of the mouth of Rock Creek on Potomac river [sic], and running with the said river to the mouth of Monocacy, then with a straight line to Par's spring, from thence with the lines of the county to the beginning".

 The county's boundary forms a sliver of land at the far northern tip of the county that is several miles long and averages less than 200 yards wide.
-In fact, a single house on Lakeview Drive and its yard is sectioned by this sliver into three portions, each separately contained within Montgomery, Frederick and Howard Counties.
+In fact, a single house on Lakeview Drive and its yard is sectioned by this sliver into three portions, each separately contained within Montgomery, Frederick and Howard counties.
 These jurisdictions and Carroll County meet at a single point at Parr's Spring on Parr's Ridge.